 New Student?
 Don't Make these Common First-Year Mistakes

-With its unique rolling entry system, Wittenborg University of Applied Sciences welcomes a new group of students every few weeks.
+With its unique rolling entry system, WUAS welcomes a new group of students every few weeks.
 So how do you overcome all the jitters of a newcomer to Wittenborg?

 Firstly, it doesn’t really matter what you did or have achieved in high school, as college life is definitely different.
 It is good to know that you start college or university life with a clean academic slate.
 From now on, whatever will be written on that slate depends very much on you and your own commitments.
 So brace yourself and set your targets and priorities right.